array(42) {

 Histological activity will be evaluated through Geboes score and PHRI, and histological remission will be defined as Geboes <=2B.0 and PHRI 0.

 The secondary outcome is to assess their ability in detecting, localizing and quantifying neutrophils to evaluate disease activity and remission and predict response to therapy in terms of histological improvement and remission through validated histological scores (Geboes and PHRI).
 Histological activity will be evaluated through Geboes score and PHRI, and histological remission will be defined as Geboes <=2B.0 and PHRI 0.
-Histological improvement will be defined as Geboes <3.1 and PHRI <=1.
+Histological improvement will be defined as Geboes < 3.1 and PHRI <=1.
+Another secondary outcome will be to evaluate lab, and multi-omics data to identify predictors of response to therapy and fuse these data with AI-enabled assessment of endoscopic and histological activity to develop a comprehensive predictive model.

 Main Predictor/Independent Variable and how it will be categorized/defined for your study: The main predictors of the study include endoscopic and histologic disease severity at baseline and W8-52.
 Endoscopic remission will be defined as MES 0 and UCES <= 1, while